tarasglek/taras.glek.net.old/content/post/Laggy-phones-and-misleading-benchmarks.md

 <p><strong>Conclusion</strong></p>

 <p>A core principle of performance engineering is that a system is only as fast as the slowest bottleneck.
-In this particular case the bottleneck is hit very frequently, so seemingly users don&rsquo;t get to benefit from fancy CPUs much.</p>
+In this particular case the bottleneck is hit very frequently, so seemingly users don’t get to benefit from fancy CPUs much.</p>

 <p>Interestingly, unlike with CPU perf, there is no correlation between random writes and price of the phone.
 Random 4k writes on modern flagship hw are very slow compared to any other metric.
 IPhone 7 struggles to do over <a href="http://www.anandtech.com/show/10685/the-iphone-7-and-iphone-7-plus-review/4">2MB/s</a>.
 Google Pixel struggles to get above <a href="http://www.anandtech.com/show/9972/the-google-pixel-c-review/3">2MB/s</a> too.</p>

-<p>This means that irrespective of the graphics cores, CPU cores, your phone is going to suck as much as random write perf&hellip; This sort of barely-acceptable performance will quickly turn into a &ldquo;My phone is too laggy, I need to upgrade&rdquo; as NAND perf deteriorates.</p>
+<p>This means that irrespective of the graphics cores, CPU cores, your phone is going to suck as much as random write perf… This sort of barely-acceptable performance will quickly turn into a “My phone is too laggy, I need to upgrade” as NAND perf deteriorates.</p>

 <p>Instead of burying random-write-4k performance (or not doing that test at all), reviews should expose that front-and-center.
 Ideally they would also fill up the phone to 80% to match a realistic usecase.</p>